Gerard Flores: Musical career

-With a vision of bringing world-class performance to Latin pop music, he set out on the creation of his debut EP, produced by the Latin Grammy award-winner Trevor Muzzy.
 'Esta Noche' was the first promotional single of his debut solo album.
-Released on March 5, 2020, the single has received very positive reviews from music critics like Billboard Argentina and PopSugar who praised his new sound and the energy on the song.
+Released on March 5, 2020, the single has received reviews from music critics like Billboard Argentina and PopSugar who praised his new sound and the energy on the song.
 Billboard editor wrote, "The song is a danceable track that catches you with it unique rhythms, which combines pop with EDM and a lyric that invites the listener to leave his or her problems aside to dance all night".

 On August 20 of the same year and coming off the success of his debut single 'Esta Noche', Gerard released his first bilingual track, 'Lonely'.
 A unique fusion of pop, flamenco and reggaeton, 'Lonely' exudes sensuality and seduction.
 The theme of the song was inspired by the longing for human contact and while written before the COVID-19 pandemic, it was a very relevant and palpable message during 2020.
 “Despite our digital connectedness, people feel more alone than ever,” says Gerard.
 “The song celebrates the very human need to be together,” he added.

 'Por Eso Te Amo', Gerard's third single, was released on December 3 of 2020.
 A romantic Ballad, full of feeling, with a story of a pure love that transcends the barriers of time, distance, culture and language.
 'Por Eso Te Amo' music video expanded its parameters to include those with Hearing loss.
 Understanding that ballads can connect with audiences at a much deeper level, Gerard felt it was important that his new song be all inclusive and thus incorporated the written lyrics and Sign language to his music video.
 'Por Eso Te Amo' music video was premiered on December 4 on one of the most prestigious morning shows in Latin America and USA called ¡Despierta América!, airing on Univision.
 The awareness Gerard brought to light about the lack of inclusivity in music videos, was covered extensively in the press.
 Billboard was one of them, once again, naming 'Por Eso Te Amo' one of the '5 Uplifting Moments in Latin Music of the Week (December 5, 2020)', Uforia Audio Network, People en Español, Los Angeles Times, Escuchaz.com, and Siempre Mujer were some of the media outlets that also supported 'Por Eso Te Amo' and its message of inclusivity.
-Gerard and his balad were also featured on 'En Casa con Telemundo' y 'Acceso Total', two of the most popular shows in Telemundo, were he also talked about bullying; a very personal topic and cause for him.
+Gerard and his balad were also featured on 'En Casa con Telemundo' y 'Acceso Total', two of the most popular shows in Telemundo, where he also talked about bullying; a very personal topic and cause for him.

-Gerard teamed up with some of the most successful creative in the music industry, he co-wrote 'Esta Noche', 'Lonely' and 'Por Eso Te Amo' with Swedish songwriter Aleena Gibson and Latin Grammy-winner producer and engineer Trevor Muzzy was at the helm of the EP production.
+Gerard co-wrote 'Esta Noche', 'Lonely' and 'Por Eso Te Amo' with Swedish songwriter Aleena Gibson and Latin Grammy-winner producer and engineer Trevor Muzzy was at the helm of the EP production.